nexiality/documentation/release/nexial-core-v3.7.changelog.md

   desktop component via its name.
 - [`clickMenuByLocator(locator,menu)`](../commands/desktop/clickMenuByLocator(locator,menu)): support the triggering
   of menu via `INDEX:` (same support as in context menu).
+- code fix to use the correct driver script for grid data edits.

 ### [excel commands](../commands/excel)